cspreadingroup/cspreadingroup.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 This is my personal website on which I wish to keep a summary of my academic and non-academic activities.
-For my academic website, see <a href="https://www.cst.cam.ac.uk/people/ie257">here</a>.
+For my university website, see <a href="https://www.cst.cam.ac.uk/people/ie257">here</a>.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I work in an area of mathematical logic called model theory.
+Model theory aims at identifying the inherent differences between "theories", i.e. abstract logical properties of structures arising in mathematics.
+A common theme is finding "diving lines" within which these theories behave tamely, and looking at the interactions between these dividing lines.
+Part of my research involves seeing how these model theoretic properties occur in combinatorial structures which are natural to theoretical computer science, where tameness translates to efficient algorithmic properties.